 An HOA without an adequate reserve fund is asking for trouble.
 When an HOA without money in reserve is faced with expenses outside its general operations budget, the HOA will likely have two choices: increase dues significantly right away, or levy special assessments.

-Neither of these will go over well with the development’s homeowners.
-Owners will likely balk at, and might not be able to afford steeply increased dues or the demand for a large amount of money at one time (as in the case of a special assessment).
+Neither of these will go over well with the development's homeowners.
+Owners will likely balk at, and might not be able to afford, steeply increased dues or a demand for a large amount of money at one time (as in the case of a special assessment).

 Also, both raised dues and special assessments are inefficient solutions.
 Both penalize current owners for the HOA's previous lack of planning.
 It's much more fair and efficient to include repair and replacement costs automatically as a part of the periodic dues, as occurs when a reserve fund is properly maintained.